 This is the best place to get help!
 These folk are deeply knowledgeable about the course and know to provide an appropriate level of assistance, without overly influencing or leading you.

 Assistance that is allowed but must be cited

 Whereas the general background assistance above is freely allowed, if you receive assistance that is assignment-specific or that influences your submitted work, it must be cited.
 Some examples:

 Discussing the design of an assignment

 Design is a crucial part of the programming process, and we want you to learn to work through design problems on your own.
-Only after you completed your own independently-conceived design, you may compare and contrast with a peer who has also completed their own design.
+You should only compare and contrast with a peer after you and your peer have completed your own independently conceived designs.
 You both must cite this discussion and note any ideas taken away from it.

 Advising another student's assignment debugging